Thank You (Jamelia album)

-Thank You is the second studio album by British recording artist Jamelia, released in the UK via Parlophone on 29 September 2003.
-Recording sessions for Thank You took place from mid-2002 until early 2003 and features production from a variety of record producers including, Colin Emmanuel, who produced the majority of the album, Cutfather, Soulshock, Peter Biker, Matt Kent and Cameron McVey, among others.
-It was shortlisted for the Mercury Prize in 2004.
-Thank You is Jamelia's best-selling album to date, with sales of over three million copies shipped worldwide.
+Thank You is the second studio album by British singer Jamelia.
+It was released in the United Kingdom through Parlophone on 29 September 2003.
+Recording sessions took place from mid-2002 to early 2003, during a period of hiatus marked by the birth of her daughter and a series of private, tabloid-reported personal difficulties.
+The album features production primarily handled by Colin Emmanuel, alongside contributions from Cutfather, Soulshock, Peter Biker, Matt Kent and Cameron McVey, among others.
+Jamelia wrote 10 songs on Thank You, including the title track.